connxio/docs/docs/integrations/transformation/code-components.md

 ---
     title: "Code Components"
-    sidebar_position: 2
+    sidebar_position: 20
 ---

 # Code components

 Connxio uses C# code to transform data at multiple points through the Connxio pipeline.
-This page describes how to create a *code component* for transformation, where you can use it and what possibilities open up to you by using it.
+This page describes how to create a _code component_ for transformation, where you can use it and what possibilities open up to you by using it.
 See [splitting](/integrations/transformation/splitting) and [batching](/integrations/transformation/batching) for information on code components within those processes.

 ## What is a code component?